Incentives, lockdown, and testing: from Thucydides's analysis to the COVID-19 pandemic: Extensions and generalisations

-We will now give (informally) the optimisation problems faced by both the population and the government, the rigorous treatment can be done following the lines of \Cref{sec:rigorous_maths}.
+We will now give, informally, the optimisation problems faced by both the population and the government.
 The most important change compared to SIS/SIR models is that the criteria should now depend on the sum $E+I$, representing the proportion of the population having contracted the disease, rather than just the proportion $I$ of infectious people.
-Unless otherwise stated, the notations are those of \Cref{sec:rigorous_maths}.
+For example, we can consider the following form for the population's problem: